 - when it is a completely dark place with no sunlight access at all.

-- When Normal Green water moss Converts in Mossy Green Moss hence, reducing oxygen in the aquarium and ultimately killing aquatic life and itself.
+- When Normal Green water moss Converts into Mossy Green Moss hence, reducing oxygen in the aquarium and ultimately killing aquatic life and itself.

 Best Aquarium Plants For Guppies